Get insider access

 ANC Wind Noise

 Wind noise is difficult for headphones to tackle as it directly interacts with the ANC's microphones.
 This causes the ANC to produce anti-noise to cancel it out, even though the sound doesn't really reach your ear.
 However, it results in a loud, annoying sound.
-Unfortunately, these headphones also lack a wind reduction feature to help cut down this sound.
+Unfortunately, these headphones also lack a wind reduction feature and don't do a great job handling wind noise.

 7.7